Charlie-Aki/ImgComp/README.md

 pip install .
 ```

-2. Edit pdf2image.py and replace the lines as follows so that the brink of consoles when you run the exe will be eliminated.
+2. Edit pdf2image.py and replace the lines as follows or do Monkey Patch to achieve changes below so that the brink of consoles when you run the exe will be eliminated.

 ```shell
 # Replace